Compassion/GmcRestServicesClient/README.md

 # GmcRestServicesClient

 .Net NuGet package that allows connecting to GMC's Mashery read-only REST web services.
+For GMC's new Compassion Connect web services, [a new package has been created](https://github.com/Compassion/CompassionConnectClient).

 ## Installation
 1. Add Compassion Australia's [MyGet](https://www.myget.org/") feed as a NuGet package source in Visual Studio.